course ID: 2021_cFHS

 This course intends to introduce participants to healthcare provision in crisis, with examples and lessons drawn from violent and impoverished settings, misruled states, migrant populations, divided societies, and degraded environments.

-- Plenary* (Wed 27): Sketching the contours of an enormous field (one hour).
+- Plenary* (Wed 25): Making sense of troubled healthcare arenas: first steps in a tricky field (one hour).
 Overview of the disturbances affecting healthcare provision: shocks, stresses and their interplay.
 Studying processes in motion, and from multiple points of view.
 Questioning ‘fragility’, as a construct of dubious explanatory power.
 Looking outside the healthcare field, to better understand its features.

 To raise awareness about: